develephant/s3-lite-plugin/docs-src/docs/api.md

 ## listBuckets

 List S3 buckets that are owned by the AWS user.
+Returns a table array with bucket names.
+If no buckets exist, the array will be empty.

 ```lua
 s3:listBuckets(listener)